Marcoc51/ITITech-Leaps/README.md

 This an internship between ITI and PluralSight for Data Analysis

 ### 1. SQL:-
-- Task 1: It's an intro to SQL Assignment that You have been hired at Uber and asked to retrieve some important data about drivers, customers and trips.
+- Task 1: It's a project fully coded in TSQL to simulate an Uber-Administration tool aims to retrieve some important data about drivers, customers and trips.